Grv-Singh/Portfolio/README.md

 ### Hi there 👋
-## I'm a Full Stack Web Engineer & Data Analyst!
+## I'm a Full Stack Web Developer & Data Analytic!

 - 🌱 I’m currently learning data science & web development 🤣
 - 👩🧑🏼 I’m looking to collaborate with other developers